STeng618/LanguageFactory/README.md

 ## Background

-LanguageFactory is a structured-language parses which parses expressions that support arithmetic operators, function applications, and nested evaluation.
+LanguageFactory is a structured-language parser that parses expressions supporting arithmetic operators, function applications, and nested evaluation.
 It respects operator associativity and precedence rules, and handles prefix/postfix notations.
-The parser tokenizes valid expressions and constructs a token tree.
-This tree can be further processed for purposes such as evaluation, transformation, or code generation.
+The parser tokenizes valid expressions and constructs a token tree, which can be further processed for evaluation, transformation, or code generation.

-The project is designed with latency efficiency in mind, and several techniques were implemented to reduce memory and CPU overhead.
+This work was inspired by my project at Modular Asset Management, where we analyzed Excel expressions and predicted spill dimensions of spill formulae for analytical purposes.
+As such, the test expressions and parts of the parser are tailored to support Excel-like grammar.
+However, the architecture is easily extensible to other formula-oriented languages.

 ## Latency-Oriented Design

 ### Arena Allocation

 LanguageFactory uses an arena allocator to efficiently manage memory for tokens and nodes during parsing.
-Instead of allocating each token on the heap, memory is drawn from a pre-allocated contiguous buffer.
+Instead of allocating each token individually on the heap, memory is drawn from a pre-allocated contiguous buffer.
 This eliminates per-object `malloc` overhead and reduces fragmentation.

-Arena allocation benefits include:
+Benefits include:

-- Quick runtime allocation via pointer bumping
+- Fast allocation via pointer bumping
-- Fast reset via a single offset rollback (`arena.clear()`)
+- Instantaneous reset via a single offset rollback (`arena.clear()`)

-This approach is well-suited for short-lived parse trees that do not require individual deallocation of objects.
+This approach is especially suitable for short-lived parse trees that do not require fine-grained memory reclamation.

 ### Hash-Based Symbol Resolution

 Operators and function symbols are resolved using a hash-based lookup system.
-The parser identifies relevant symbols using hashing techniques and dispatch tokens with the appropriate operator precedence, arity, and associativity.
+The parser identifies symbols via hashing and dispatches tokens with the appropriate precedence, arity, and associativity.

-This results in:
+Advantages include:

 - Clean extensibility for adding new operators or functions
-- Separation of symbol logic from parse logic
+- Decoupling of symbol metadata from parsing logic

 ### Contiguous Token Tree Layout

 Tokens and token nodes are allocated contiguously in memory through the arena.
 This improves cache locality during parsing and later traversal of the token tree.
-Small object sizes and reduced pointer indirection also contribute to faster execution.

 ## Current Status